-16. The subproject site is located on a vacant land within the existing landfill site at Marten, Mawiong about 8 km outside Shillong city.

-17. Although implementation was originally scheduled to start from 2010-2011, actual implementation could only start during March 2012.
-The completion period of the work is 18 months.
+- 15. The subproject site is located on a vacant land within the existing landfill site at Marten, Mawiong about 8 km outside Shillong city. - 16.
+Although implementation was originally scheduled to start from 2010-2011, actual implementation could only start during March 2012.
+The original completion period for the work was 18 months.
+However, due to change is design and quantum of work, the completion period is expected to be completed by June 2014.